Welcome Home

 February 7, 2012

-Army Review of PTSD Will Reinforce Combat Veterans Not to Seek Help
+Army Review of PTSD May Reinforce Combat Veterans Not to Seek Help

 This article seems to say they are passing out PTSD diagnosis to anyone who walks by and sneezes.
 It is not easy to get a PTSD diagnosis, that is the truth.
 When this same issue was brought up in the Veterans Administration, the government investigation showed that there was less then 1% actual fraud on PTSD diagnosis and service-connection compensation.
 When we do get that term put on our records as a service-connection, it is not a favor done for us.
 It means that we owe these men and women who have been destroyed in mind, body and spirit by the incredible sacrifices the average person would not think possible.